jrmerz/poly-next/README.md

-I'm a big fan of Polymer but I want to re-use as much code as possible, have no business logic wrapped up in web components, be able to use standard mocha/chai to test my code (as mucha as possible) without involving the browser.
+I'm a big fan of Polymer but I want to re-use as much code as possible, have no business logic wrapped up in web components, be able to use standard mocha/chai to test my code (as much as possible) without involving the browser.

 ## How this project works